 24 Oregon Financial Assistance Programs

-The State of Oregon wants its citizens to succeed in all the areas that relate to financial health.
+The State of Oregon wants its citizens to succeed in all areas related to financial health.
 And, the financial aid isn’t limited to retirement as well.
-Get in touch with the organizations mentioned below for all kinds of specialized assistance.
+Get in touch with the organizations mentioned below for specialized assistance.
 These include health, child and family care, help with housing, food resources, etc.

 1. Supplemental Nutrition Assistance Program – Federal Program

 Otherwise referred to as SNAP, this program fulfills the nutritional requirement of families in need.
 The organization does that by supplementing its food budget.
 They can buy healthy food and choose to live a more healthy life.

 It is a federal program that provides nutritional assistance to hundreds and thousands of families and individuals.
 These people fall in the lower-income category.
 In short, they are responsible for providing financial aid to particular communities.
 Find out more about SNAP Assistance.

 It is an independent and non-profit organization founded way back in 1989.
 They help low-income groups and hard-working families living in Oregon keep essential utilities open during emergencies.
 Oregon HEAT is responsible for providing them with energy needs and garnering self-reliance through education.

 3. Low-Income Home Energy Assistance Program – Federal Program

 As the name suggests, the LIHEAP help keep families healthy and safe.
 And they do that by implementing energy efficiency initiatives to help families save on utility bills.
 Apply for LIHEAP Assistance.